The Picture of Dorian Grey (1915 film)

 The Picture of Dorian Grey (Russian: Портрет Дориана Грея) is a 1915 Russian silent drama film based on Oscar Wilde's 1890 novel of the same title.
 Directed by Vsevolod Meyerhold and Mikhail Doronin, with art direction by Vladimir Yegorov, this screen adaptation should not be confused with another film also released in 1915, one produced by the Thanhouser Company in the United States and starring actor Harris Gordon.
 (Note: A slight variation in the given English titles of the Russian and American films helps to differentiate the two 1915 productions in listings.
 The spelling of Dorian's surname is "Grey" in the Russian version; "Gray", in Thanhouser's release.)
 A print of Thanhouser's version is preserved in the Library of Congress, and digitized portions of that motion picture are available on YouTube and on other streaming services.
 No footage, however, from this Russian release is listed among the holdings of major film repositories around the world, so it is currently presumed to be lost.

-Plot summary

-The story revolves around Dorian Grey, a young and strikingly handsome man who becomes the subject of a portrait painted by artist Basil Hallward.
-Basil is captivated by Dorian's beauty and believes it to be the key to his artistic inspiration.

-Dorian is introduced to Lord Henry Wotton, a charismatic and hedonistic aristocrat, who influences him with his philosophy that the pursuit of pleasure and beauty is the only worthwhile goal in life.
-Under Lord Henry's sway, Dorian wishes that he could remain forever young and beautiful, while the portrait ages and bears the marks of his sins instead.
-This wish is mysteriously granted, and Dorian embarks on a life of indulgence and moral corruption.

-As the years pass, Dorian remains youthful and unblemished, but his portrait becomes increasingly grotesque, reflecting the degradation of his soul.
-He commits numerous immoral acts, including betrayal, manipulation, and even murder, all while maintaining his outward charm and innocence.
-The portrait serves as a haunting reminder of the consequences of his actions, hidden away from the world.

-Eventually, Dorian is consumed by guilt and despair over the life he has led.
-In a moment of desperation, he attempts to destroy the portrait, believing it to be the source of his torment.
-However, this act leads to his own demise.
-When the portrait is found, it has reverted to its original, unblemished state, while Dorian's body lies lifeless and aged, bearing the full weight of his sins.

-The Russian adaptation likely emphasized the moral and philosophical undertones of Wilde's novel, exploring themes of vanity, the corrupting influence of unchecked desires, and the duality of human nature.
-However, without surviving footage or detailed records, the specific interpretation and presentation of these elements in the film remain speculative.